Nowadays there are many dog food options to choose from, but some dogs, like Boston Terriers, do better on a particular

 Generally, adult Bostons eat two meals per day, while puppies should consume between three to four meals.
 This means that you divide their daily food quantity in “x” number of meals.

 P.S.
-For age-appropriate meal plans and feeding schedule, head on over to our Boston Terrier Diet blog post for a deep dive.
+For age-appropriate meal plans and feeding schedule, head on over to our How Much to Feed Boston Terriers?
+And How Often? blog post for a deep dive.